UtkarshPatel9934/React.js/README.md

 4. We can also set the condition in which we get specifc thing at which it get called
 5. This is all in one Life Cycle Method for Functional Component

+---

+# useEffect with State and Props as a Condt